 Where we are now

 You are joining the Management Committee at an exciting time.
-The last five or six years have seen a great deal of work in modernising the SoA.
-We have a new constitution, we have rebranded the organisation, built and released a new website and increased our social media from a standing start to over 35,000 Twitter followers.
-Staff roles have been considered and overhauled and we now have dedicated communications and events teams in addition to our advice, membership, estates, prizes and administration teams.
+The last eight years have seen a great deal of work in modernising the SoA.
+We have a new constitution, we have rebranded the organisation, built and released a new website and increased our social media from a standing start to over 48,000 Twitter followers.
+Staff roles have been reviewed and we now have a Public Affairs Manager to take our campaigning wotk forward, and a Development Manager to strengthen our local events and activities.

-The SoA now has a strong infrastructure and is in a good position to go forward.
-Current work is focussing on more outward-facing activities such as campaigning, advertising our services, servicing local groups and involving membership.
-This has already paid dividends with a significantly increased growth rate in membership (both new members and retention of old members) since 2014.
-We are now at over 10,000 members.
+The SoA has a strong infrastructure and is in a very good position to go forward.
+Current work on outward-facing activities such as campaigning, advertising our services, servicing local groups and involving membership continues to gather momentum.
 The SoA’s funding remains healthy.
 Subscription fees are competitive and good value for money due to the generosity of previous generations.

 We very much hope that you will enjoy your time on the Management Committee.
 We hope these guidance notes will give you a flavour of what to expect but do not hesitate to contact us with any query, however minor.